ericsavin/UQ_in_CFD_Short_Course/README.md

 # A Short course on UQ for CFD

-Generalized polynomial chaos and stochastic collocation methods for uncertainty quantification in aerodynamics.
+A short course on generalized polynomial chaos and stochastic collocation methods for uncertainty quantification in aerodynamics.

 ## OUTLINE